vjelic/hip-mpi-testsuite-glog-fork/README.md

             sleepTime: time in seconds to sleep
 ```

-To run all tests in the testsuite
+To compile and run all tests in the testsuite

 ```
+./configure CXX=mpiCC --with-rocm=/opt/rocm
 make
 ./run_all.sh
 ```